-The Spin Asymmetries of the Nucleon Experiment has produced valuable double polarization measurements of the proton's spin structure at x above 0.25 and Q^2 from 1.5 to 6.5 GeV2.
-We have presented spin structure functions g_1 and g_2 , and virtual Compton asymmetries A_1 and A_2 in this region, as calculated from these data.
+The Spin Asymmetries of the Nucleon Experiment has produced valuable double polarization measurements of the proton's spin structure at x above 0.25 and $Q^2$ from 1.5 to 6.5 GeV.
+We have presented spin structure functions $g_1$ and $g_2$ , and virtual

+6.7.
+Conclusion 180

+Compton asymmetries $A_1$ and $A_2$ in this region, as calculated from these data.
 With the inclusion of both parallel and rare near perpendicular target orientation asymmetries, these calculations avoid the model dependence required by purely parallel datasets.
 We have also shown a preliminary test of the Burkhardt-Cottingham sum rule in a scantly measured kinematic regime.

-These data offer a look at spin structure function g_2 with unprecedented accuracy.
+This data offers a look at spin structure function $g_2$ with unprecedented accuracy.
 By both expanding the kinematic scope of existing measurements and contributing vastly to their statistical significance, SANE represents an important advancement in the understanding of nucleon spin structure and an exciting expansion of the frontiers of nuclear physics.